coalio/rfscss/README.md

 <h3 id="about">About</h3>

-This utility allows you to refactor the main file, split it into multiple imports or select a specific subset and paste it in a different file, depending in the .rfscss specification
+This utility allows you to refactor the main file, split it into multiple imports or select a specific subset and paste it in a different file, depending in the .rfscss specification.
+It also allows you to steal style rules from a stylesheet source.

 The .rfscss specification contains a set of rules that tell rfscss how to deal with the input code.